Carlee Russell charged by Alabama authorities for hoax report of kidnapping

 Alabama authorities announced on Friday that Carlethia "Carlee" Nichole Russell, a 25-year-old nursing student, was charged with two misdemeanors for falsely claiming that she was kidnapped earlier this month.

-Derzis said he was disappointed that only misdemeanor charges could be filed against Russell.
+Derzis said he "shares the same frustrations" as people who called and emailed his office that only misdemeanor charges could be filed against Russell.
 He said he was going to ask state legislators to "add enhancements" to current legislation for people who report a false crime.

 Derzis also requested the assistance of Alabama Attorney General Steve Marshall for further investigation into the case.
 Marshall said on Friday his office will "continue to monitor if additional charges are warranted in this case," and that it is not uncommon for the attorney general's office to be involved in a misdemeanor case investigation.